ostreedev/ostree/gnomeos/README-install.md

 Updating
 --------

-You need to pull the latest updates to your repos (assuming that you have your repos in /ostree)

-$ ostree-pull --repo=/ostree/repo origin gnomeos-3.4-i686-runtime
-$ ostree-pull --repo=/ostree/repo origin gnomeos-3.4-i686-devel

-And then you need to update your branches: to point to the new stuff.
-That is a little cumbersome, and the easiest is to use the gnomeos-update-branches script that comes with ostree.
-The script currently assumes that the repository is in the current directory.
+After you've installed, you can download updates like this:

 $ su -
 # cd /ostree
+# ostree-pull --repo=repo origin gnomeos-3.4-i686-{runtime,devel}

+This just pulls data into your local repository; if you want a checked-out filesystem root for them, the easiest is to use the gnomeos-update-branches script that comes with ostree.
+The script currently assumes that the repository is in the current directory.

 # ~/src/ostree/gnomeos/yocto/gnomeos-update-branches.sh

+In the future this will be part of a system administrator oriented utility (e.g. "ostreeadm").